 Implement Strong Disclosure Processes

-Non-disclosure of known defects is the other major source of claims.
+Non-disclosure of known defects is another major claim trigger.
 Develop and follow a systematic disclosure process for every listing.
-Document all disclosures made to buyers and keep records of vendor information about the property's condition and history.
+Document all disclosures made to buyers and keep records of vendor information about property condition and history.

 3